ceramic-sf/quick-boi-source/bolq.md

 Ideas have impact on the real world
 ```

 Ideas "reach out" to solve problems beyond what they were originally understood or predicted to have.
-One explanaion may result in dozens of explanations about seemingly unrelated phenomena.
+One explanation may result in dozens of explanations about seemingly unrelated phenomena.
 For example, the axis tilt theory of earth resulted in multiple explanations about things in the world.

 *Explanations have effects on multiple areas beyond the original context.*